 Fuel Economy: The RAV4 is one of the class leaders in terms of fuel economy.
 With mostly highway driving, the 2005 FWD RAV4 with a manual transmission gets up to 346 miles (557 km) on a 14.8-gallon (56 L) tank.

-Overall: If you want an inexpensive used 4WD vehicle that is good on gas, there aren't that many options.
-The RAV4 is reliable, easy to maintain and widely available on the used car market.
+Overall: The RAV4 is reliable and easy to maintain.
 Thanks to Toyota reputation for reliability, the RAV4 holds value well and you won't have troubles selling it.
+The cargo space is limited, but a rooftop carrier can help.
 Maintenance costs are low compared to other SUVs.

 Antilock brakes, traction control and stability control are standard from 2004.

 Regular oil changes will help the engine last longer.
-Toyota recommends using 5W-30 oil.
 When replacing a faulty ignition coil, it might be a good idea to replace all the spark plugs if they are old.
 When doing any repairs, it's always better to use original Toyota parts.

 Have your vehicle inspected in a repair shop annually to keep it safe.
 You can check the maintenance schedule online at the Toyota Owners website.
 The same website provides access to the electronic copy of the owner's manual.